bookofproofs/bookofproofs.github.io/_sources/history/19th-century/kelland.md

 5. Founded the influential lectures at Harvard University known as the "Kelland Lectures".
 6. Served as an editor of Philosophical Magazine and The Cambridge Mathematical Journal.

 Born 17 October 1808, Dunster, Somerset, England.
-Died 7 May1879, Bridge of Allen, Stirlingshire, Scotland.
+Died 7 May 1879, Bridge of Allen, Stirlingshire, Scotland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Kelland/)